 By joining forces with the health care sector and research facilities, nuclear energy producers like Bruce Power can continue delivering life-saving medical isotopes to hospitals around the world – improving the quality of life of millions of people in the process.

 Cobalt-60: Bruce Power's Isotope Legacy

-For decades, Bruce Power has been a reliable source of more than 40 per cent of the world’s Cobalt-60.
+For decades, Bruce Power has been a reliable source of Cobalt-60, which sterilizes 40% of the world’s single-use medical devices.

 Bruce Power has been a reliable supplier Cobalt-60 for Nordion, an Ottawa-based company, for over 30 years.
-Bruce Power’s Cobalt-60 is used in Gamma irradiation to sterilize 40 per cent of the world’s single-use medical devices and equipment such as syringes, gloves, implantable devices, and surgical gowns and masks.
+Bruce Power’s Cobalt-60 is used in Gamma irradiation to sterilize single-use medical devices and equipment such as syringes, gloves, implantable devices, and surgical gowns and masks.

-Cobalt-60 provided by Bruce Power has been critical through the COVID-19 pandemic.
-Due to high demand, the need for single-use medical equipment has increased.
+Cobalt-60 provided by Bruce Power was critical through the COVID-19 pandemic.
+Due to high demand, the need for single-use medical equipment increased.
 While other sterilization methods take up to seven days before products are available for use, Gamma irradiation technology using Cobalt-60 can process such materials within a day.

 Cobalt-60 irradiation sterilizes equipment more quickly and in larger volumes than other forms of sterilization, ensuring more supplies can get out to the front-line health care workers and hospitals, even as demand for these items has increased.

 Medical-grade Cobalt-60 is produced by Bruce Power to be used in radiation therapy for the treatment of complex brain cancers and conditions through non-invasive procedures like the Gamma Knife.